danielharrell/open-eyes-lect-2017-18/Open.md

 open in this sense, generally if figuratively, as we see through them, to a whole world outside us.
 But our eyes could not be open like our eyelids, or like a lidless jar, just letting the world in.
-For eyes can be poked, injured, even blinded, as if they were closed even while open.
+For open eyes can be poked, injured, even blinded.
 So how does the world get in?
 It could not be the way the world gets into a pickle jar, to spoil what's inside.
 For the world gets into our eyes, we might say, to fill what's inside.
-Our eyes seem to contain the world they are open to, in order to see it and not merely suffer it.
+It is as if our eyes contain the world they are open to, in order to see it and not merely suffer it.
 But if our open eyes do contain the world, then does the world get in?
 Or is it already there, filling our eyes from within?
 We give the name "world", after all, not just to one thing we see outside us, but to everything, and even to anything that might lie outside us, seen or unseen.
-But how could the world be so encompassing in appearance, even to reach beyond appearance, unless it were more like a postulate for sight than like a discovery, and in that sense stood behind our eyes rather than in front of them?
-And while we said we see through our eyes to a whole world outside us, perhaps this is inexact, and we don't see to the world, but through the world, to everything in it.
+We see the world, in this sense, before we see anything that belongs to it, as if it were a postulate for sight rather than a discovery, and stood behind our eyes rather than in front of them.
+And perhaps we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
 The world would then be a place, or even a perspective, rather than an object; and the sort of thing our eyes could contain, as we see through them, to give what lies outside them context rather than content.
-Or more generally put: the world would lie inside us to appear outside us, as a horizon for everything else that might appear outside us.
+The world would then lie inside us to appear outside us, as a horizon for everything else that might appear outside us.
 And we would be open to the world, on this account, from having enclosed it.

 ---

-This account thus gives us a way to explain every case of being open as a case of being closed.
-For example, the corruption of openness.
-For if we ever lost the world inside us, presumably we would lose any appearance of that same world outside us, as if true openness worked from the inside out, and its corruption from the outside in.
-Once Odysseus, for example, is no longer master of his door, we could say a world of hospitality is lost; and now his door can open only outside
-in: to let the suitors through.
+Or at least we would, in cases of openness that depend on awareness.
+For if we ever lost the world inside us, on this account, presumably we would lose any appearance of that same world outside us, along with any form of openness to the world that works from the inside out. , which we might say has to work from the inside out.
+And where true openness worked from the inside out, its corruption would work from the outside in.
+Once Odysseus, for example, is no longer master of his door, we could say a world of hospitality is lost; and now his door can open only outside in: to let the suitors through.
 Or once Leontius is no longer master of his eyes, we could say a world of judgement is lost; and now his eyes can open only outside in: to let the corpses through.
-And what gets broken, then, in cases of openness to be condemned, is a kind of hinge that works inside out only when the world can stand behind them, and not just in front of them.
+What gets broken, then, in cases of openness to be condemned, is a kind of hinge that works inside out only when the world can stand behind them, and not just in front of them.

+This same account of openness could explain every case of being open as a case of being closed that looks open.
 But this is also to say, for cases of openness to be praised, that the world stands behind them, not in front of them.
 For on this account, again, our inherent openness to